Curly Sue

-Curly Sue is a 1991 American comedy drama film written, produced, and directed by John Hughes, and starring James Belushi, Kelly Lynch and Alisan Porter with Steve Carell in his film debut.
+Curly Sue is a 1991 American comedy drama film written, produced, and directed by John Hughes, in his final directing role for a film, and starring James Belushi, Kelly Lynch and Alisan Porter with Steve Carell in his film debut.
 It tells the story of a homeless con artist and his young orphan companion who gain shelter with a rich divorce lawyer.
-This was the final film directed by Hughes before his death in 2009.
-The film received generally negative reviews from critics.
+The film was released by Warner Bros.
+Pictures on October 25, 1991 and received generally negative reviews from critics while grossing $33.7 million against a $25 million budget.

 Plot

 Bill Dancer and his young companion 7-year-old Curly Sue, an orphaned girl who Bill took in as a baby, are homeless folks with hearts of gold.
 Their scams are aimed not at turning a profit but at getting enough to eat.
 One night, while they are sleeping at a shelter, Sue's tin ring, which was left to her by her late mother, is stolen and pawned by a drifter.

 After moving from Detroit to Chicago, the duo succeed in conning a rich divorce lawyer named Grey Ellison into believing she backed her Mercedes into Bill.
 When Grey accidentally collides with Bill for real the following night, she insists on putting the two up for the night over the objections of her snotty boyfriend Walker McCormick.
 After a confrontation exposing the con, Bill admits the truth and tells Grey it's time for him and Sue to move on.
 Thinking Bill has been abusing Sue by using her in his cons, Grey demands that the girl stay with her, but Bill will not leave Sue.
 Grey lets them stay when she understands the precarious position the homeless pair are in.

 Walker, out of spite, turns them in, and Sue is taken away by child protective services, while Bill is arrested because he never had custody of the child.
 While in jail, he encounters the drifter who stole Sue's ring and forces him to reveal what he did with it.
 Grey arrives to get Bill out of jail and has also gotten Sue out of state care.

 After learning that the drifter took the ring to a pawn shop and sold it, Bill buys it back.
 Sue and Grey return to their apartment and discover the ring, which Sue takes as a sign that Bill has decided the time has come for them to part.
 However, the ring is accompanied by a note saying Bill is in the living room.

 Grey and Bill legally adopt Sue and are subsequently married.
 The film ends with them dropping Sue off on her first day of school.